 Introducing my GRRRLTRAVELER expert traveler series, this guest post written by Brendan Lee, a solo travel blogger of Bren on the Road, who spent nine months traveling the Philippines.
-He’ll be your foodie guide to 10 must try classic filipino foods.
+He’ll be your foodie guide to 10 top classic filipino foods.

 The Philippines is known for many good things – friendly people, nice beaches, winning beauty pageants – but delicious food is certainly not one of them.
 Most people actually leave the country with thoughts of how much they don’t like the food.